 Olinda, a jewel in Brazil

-The city of Olinda has been given the right name: Olinda means beautiful.
-Olinda is a historic city that was founded in 1537 by the Portuguese.
-Today Olinda is like an open-air museum.
+The city of Olinda has the right name: Olinda means sweet or beautiful.
+Olinda is an old, historic city, founded in 1537 by the Portuguese.
+Today the Portuguese quarters still stand there making the city look like an open-air museum.

-Olinda Old Town (Cidade Alta) is full of brightly coloured colonial homes.
-The atmosphere is relaxed and it’s a real pleasure to stroll along the twisting cobbled streets.
+Olinda Old Town (Cidade Alta) is full of old colonial homes in all colors.
+The atmosphere is light and very relaxed, and it’s a real pleasure to stroll along those cobbled streets.

-The place is very pretty, no wonder Olinda has by Unesco been declared a World Heritage Site.
+As the place looks like that it’s no wonder Unesco declared it a World Heritage Site.

 Olinda is famous for its colonial houses, pretty gardens and beautiful Baroque churches.
-20 old Baroque churches and many more pretty chapels can be seen all around the old town.
-One more thing Olinda is famous for, at least in Brazil, is the Olinda Carnival.
+There are 20 Baroque churches and many pretty chapels in addition spreading all around the old town.
+But there’s one more thing that makes Olinda famous in Brazil, the Olinda Carnival.

-Olinda is located in the state of Pernambuco on the Atlantic coast of Brazil, only 6 km north of its neighbor city Recife.
-Together they make a twin city and both of them have famous Carnivals.
-The population of Olinda is 400 000 people.
+Olinda is located in the state of Pernambuco on the Atlantic coast of Brazil, only 6 km north of its bigger neighbor Recife.
+Together they make a twin city both of which have famous Carnivals.
+The population of Olinda is 400 000.